noahehall/theBookOfNoah/0current/openapi.md

             - form === id=1234
             - label === .1234
             - matrix === ;id=1234

           - array types e.g. array.id containing 1,2,3
             - *exploded=false*
+              - used to separtae each field into a separate parameter
               - askholz: the examples did not give example of exploded field
               - simple === 1,2,3
               - form === ids=1,2,3